rveda1/API_Generator/README.md

    - Required columns: `api_field`, `table`, `dynamodb_column`, `data_type`, `max_length`, `required`, `transformation`.
 2. **ParserFunction Script**:
    - Deploy in a serverless environment (e.g., AWS Lambda) triggered by an S3 upload.
-   - Generates a Lambda function with validations for all CSV fields.
+   - Generates a Lambda function with validations for all CSV fields, using **Generative AI** via Nova-Pro.
    - Adapt the generated code for other frameworks (e.g., FastAPI) or databases (e.g., MySQL).
 3. **Testing**:
    - Test locally with `test_mapping.csv` to generate an API endpoint.